ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 ---
 ### [About Me]({% link _pages/about.md %})

 I am passionate about unraveling and mastering the complexities of diverse domains.
 My approach is holistic, integrating various disciplines to craft innovative and comprehensive solutions.

-Currently, at [Rain.ai](https://rain.ai/), I am at the forefront of AI on hardware, contributing to the development of artificial brain-like systems characterized by low-power usage, efficient training, and high-performance inference capabilities from LLMs to CNNs.
+Currently, at [Rain AI](https://rain.ai/), we are creating a future with abundant and scalable artificial intelligence.
+We're building the world’s most cost and energy efficient hardware for AI.
+My role revolves around AI accelerator architecture design, ML hardware-software co-design, LLMs, workload analysis, path finding, profiling and competitive analysis, and technical customer interaction.
 Learn more about me [[here.]]({% link _pages/more_about_me.md %})

 ### [Last Entries]({% link _pages/entries.md %})